ziteh/astro-paper-s/src/data/blog/_releases/astro-paper-4.md

 ![Last Modified Date feature in AstroPaper](https://github.com/satnaing/astro-paper/assets/53733092/cc89585e-148e-444d-9da1-0d496e867175)

-You can add a `modDatetime` to your blog post if you've made modifications.
+You can add a `updated` to your blog post if you've made modifications.
 Now, the sorting behavior of the posts is slightly different.
-All posts are sorted by both `date` and `modDatetime`.
-If a post has both a `date` and `modDatetime`, its sorting position will be determined by the `modDatetime`.
+All posts are sorted by both `date` and `updated`.
+If a post has both a `date` and `updated`, its sorting position will be determined by the `updated`.
 If not, only `date` will be considered to determine the post's sorting order.

 ### Implement Back-to-Top Button [#188](https://github.com/satnaing/astro-paper/pull/188)